 A 20 cent surcharge is added to each ride provided, which will be allocated to local and state government.
 The fee is to be directed toward state and local transportation-related costs including furthering job skill and related training for services of taxi and livery.
 This fee is apparently going to be eliminated after a period of ten years.

 If you have been injured in a collision involving a rideshare vehicle in Boston or elsewhere in the state, you may be entitled to financial compensation for damages.
 At the DiBella Law Offices, P.C., they have been advocating for Massachusetts injury victims is areas such as Concord, Lexington, Lincoln and many more, for years.
 They were recently named one of the "Top Litigators" by the American Society of Legal Advocates.
-Contact the office today at (781) 262-3338 for a consultation with a Burlington vehicle accident attorney.
+Contact the office today at (781) 262-3338 for a consultation with a Burlington car accident attorney.

 - Governor Baker Signs Legislation Supporting Innovative Transportation Options